xythobuz/LED-Cube/README.md

 CubeControl is a PC software, written in Java and mostly platform-independent, to create Animations for the Cube and send them to it.
 It depends on Java3D to display a rotatable, clickable 3D View of the LED-Cube.
 It comes with it's own Serial Library to communicate with the Cube.
 Compile it with the makefile.
 You need a working javac and gcc in your Path.
 To compile under windows get something like MinGW or try Microsofts compiler.

+## HardwareEmulator

+Run this in a Unixoid OS to test CubeControls up-/download capabilites.

+## UploadTest

+Allows you to send test data or aniamtions saved by CubeControl to the Cube.

 ## License

 See the included LICENSE file.
 This software is released as GPLv3.
 It incorporates some code from Peter Danneger (his TWI Library and a button debounce routine), released as GPLv2.